-The validation of the votes at the ASM/SSM is conducted by the Company's stock transfer agent, BDO Unibank, Inc. and SGV.
-However, there was no stockholders' meeting (annual or special) held in 2016 as explained in item 8 of this section.
+Yes.
+The validation of the votes is conducted by the Company's stock transfer agent, BDO Unibank, Inc. and SGV.

 (iii) Do the Company's common shares carry one vote for one share?
 If not, disclose and give reasons for any divergence to this standard.
 Where the Company has more than one class of shares, describe the voting rights attached to each class of shares.